-27. Eighteen out of twenty one supervision missions has involved extensive field visits to project mines.19 Each mine visit has included visits to villages targeted for assistance under the IPDPs and RAPs, interactions with PAPs regarding relocation and economic rehabilitation, and meetings with different stakeholders.
-Project supervision has also involved technical assistance by the project team, including ongoing support to establish and improve monitoring arrangements, as well as the development and participation in staff training courses and workshops.20 In addition to the supervision missions, there has been continuous written and electronic communication with the CIL, and when required with other stakeholders such as advocacy NGOs and individuals who have raised issues regarding the project.21 Moreover, the Country Director visited Calcut ta in late 1997 and early 1998, and met with the Board of Directors of CIL and its subsidiaries to convey Management's concerns regarding the slow progress of CSESMP.

-28. As required under the CSESMP Development Credit Agreement (Schedule 2, para 5), a Project Implementation Supervision and Monitoring Consultant has, since April 1997, been undertaking supervision of all project mines on a quarterly basis as a supplement to that by the Bank supervision team.
+- 27. Eighteen out of twenty one supervision missions has involved extensive field visits to project mines.
+Each mine visit has included visits to villages targeted for assistance under the IPDPs and RAPs, interactions with PAPs regarding relocation and economic rehabilitation, and meetings with different stakeholders.
+Project supervision has also involved technical assistance by the project team, including ongoing support to establish and improve monitoring arrangements, as well as the development and participation in staff training courses and workshops.
+In addition to the supervision missions, there has been continuous written and electronic communication with the CIL, and when required with other stakeholders such as advocacy NGOs and individuals who have raised issues regarding the project.
+Moreover, the Country Director visited Calcutta in late 1997 and early 1998, and met with the Board of Directors of CIL and its subsidiaries to convey Management's concerns regarding the slow progress of CSESMP. - 28.
+As required under the CSESMP Development Credit Agreement (Schedule 2, para 5), a Project Implementation Supervision and Monitoring Consultant has, since April 1997, been undertaking supervision of all project mines on a quarterly basis as a supplement to that by the Bank supervision team.
 The team deployed by the consulting firm comprises two environmentalists and two social scientists, who conduct field visits as part of the preparation for their quarterly reporting.
 To date, 16 quarterly reports have been submitted, each with one volume covering the environmental and social issues relating to a particular subsidiary.
 Over time, as the consultant developed its capacity, the reporting has become a useful tool for Bank missions.
 Additionally, as required under the CSESMP Development Credit Agreement (Schedule 2, para 4), a Social and Environmental Review Panel comprised of two Indian and two international experts has since April 1997 been providing an independent assessment of CIL's policies and performance regarding environmental and social mitigation.
-The staff of Review Panel has conducted a total of seven field visits to CCL (field visit schedule in Annex
+The staff of Review Panel has conducted a total of seven field visits to CCL (field visit schedule in Annex 5).
+The findings of the Panel as recorded in its four reports have confirmed those of Bank supervision missions.
+46 - 29.
+As reflected in mission aide memoires and Management Letters, the project supervision has strived for a realistic assessment of the problems faced by the project, and has tried to facilitate solutions that promoted improved implementation and compliance with Bank policies.
+Particular emphasis has been given to economic rehabilitation of PAPs as is described below.

-19 The exceptions are the missions in June 1997, February 1998, and June 2000.
+The exceptions are the missions in June 1997, February 1998, and June 2000.

-20 The Bank conducted a workshop on institutional change and capacity building for CIL management and project staff from November 2-7, 1997, and another workshop on the same issue was held on October 13, 2000 on the findings and recommendations of a study on 'Strengthening of CIL Social and Environmental Management Capability'.
-The Bank team provided technical assistance during1997 to CIL regarding the development of a four module training course for the staff involved in activities related to social mitigation comprising both RAPs and IPDPs.
+The Bank conducted a workshop on institutional change and capacity building for CIL management and project staff from November 2-7, 1997, and another workshop on the same issue was held on October 13, 2000 on the findings and recommendations of a study on 'Strengthening of CIL Social and Environmental Management Capability'.
+The Bank team provided technical assistance during 1997 to CIL regarding the development of a four module training course for the staff involved in activities related to social mitigation comprising both RAPs and IPDPs.

-$^{^{21}}$ Files related to these communications are available.
+Files related to these communications are available.